Hamidalavi/Javascript-tips/1-this-example.md

 create();
 ```

-We are not give you an example for object, lets see:
+We are not give you an example for object, let's see:

 ```js
 function hamed(something) {